 Club Selections: Some people just purchase a wedge so they can practice their swing in a hotel.
 A wedge is a good choice because of its weight, and the short shaft so you don't hit the ceiling.
 Of course, it can also be used for actual play.

-Cost: Typical component heads cost about $15.
-But when we build a custom club, we can't use our cutting templates, so we have to make each cut and machine each end of each section individually.
-This usually requires more labor than the cost of the head, so we don't deduct anything for customer-supplied heads.
-As noted above, the cost of a custom club when you supply the head are the same as the our complete clubs as currently advertised.
-For instance, click on the following links to see the pricing:
+Cost: Typical component heads only don't cost very much...unless they are titanium driver heads.
+But when we build a custom club, we can't use our normal cutting templates, so we have to make each cut and machine each end of each section individually.
+This usually requires more labor than the cost of the head, so we don't deduct any cost for customer-supplied heads.
+That is why the cost is the same when you supply the head as it is when we use our heads.
+We do apply any current discounts.
+For instance, August discount prices are:

-Head Removal: If you send a complete club and want us to remove the head, that is a $15 cost assuming it is an epoxy-fitted shaft as most clubs are.
+Shaft Removal: If you send a complete club and want us to remove the shaft before installing a telescopic shaft, that is a $15 cost assuming it is a standard epoxy-fitted shaft as are most clubs.
 If your club is a PING which uses a frozen ball-bearing to secure it to the head, there are additional charges and implications.
 Please ask us about that before you submit your order.

 Timing: It normally takes 7 to 10 days for us to bring in a head and install it on a shaft.